 What Is Medical Malpractice?

+Doctors and medical professionals owe patients what is called a standard of care.
+This means that they are supposed to treat patients in a way similar that others in their field would.
 When mistakes at a doctor’s office or hospital are made due to carelessness or negligence and can therefore be prevented, we call these mistakes acts of medical malpractice.
-In the United States, we’re granted the ability to file lawsuits against doctors, nurses, hospital staff members, or medical institutions that cause a malpractice to occur.
+In the United States, we’re granted the ability to file lawsuits against doctors, nurses, hospital staff members, or medical institutions that cause malpractice to occur.

-As a personal injury lawsuit, filing a medical malpractice case won’t cost you any money upfront.
+Filing a medical malpractice case won’t cost you any money upfront.
 Many victims don’t realize this.
 Medical malpractice attorneys charge what’s known as a contingency fee.
-This means that the attorney will only get paid if they win on your behalf—using the earnings of your case.
+This means that the attorney will only get paid if they win on your behalf—using your case’s earnings.

 Filling a Missouri Medical Malpractice Lawsuit